-As this 1886 history of Tennessee showed, while most of its counties made whiskey in the first 100 years of its history, the whiskeys of Robertson County and Lincoln County were pre-eminent and this was so outside the state as well.
+As this 1886 history of Tennessee showed, while most of its counties made whiskey in the first 100 years of its history, the whiskeys of Robertson County and Lincoln County were pre-eminent, outside the state as well.

-This 1869 extract from debates in Congress, dealing with Internal Revenue’s approach to charcoal filtering of new whiskey, shows that RC whiskey, like Lincoln County whiskey, was filtered through “coal” or “charcoal” (no further description is given but the reference to the charcoal rectification tub can’t be clearer).
-Internal Revenue and its Congressional supporters were trying to eliminate the filtration step in distillation because they felt this would encourage excise tax avoidance.
+This 1869 extract from debates in Congress deals with Internal Revenue’s approach to charcoal filtering of new whiskey.
+It shows that RC whiskey, like Lincoln County whiskey, was filtered through “coal” or “charcoal” – no further description is offered but the reference to the charcoal rectification tub can’t be clearer.
+Internal Revenue and its Congressional supporters were trying to eliminate filtration as they felt it encouraged excise tax avoidance.
 They wanted the whiskey taxed as soon as it poured clear from the still.

-If it was taxed at a later stage, there was a risk not all the whiskey would be captured.
-The thinking may have been that with charcoal filtration some useable ethanol remains in the charcoal, and perhaps also, that taxing post-filtration gave the opportunity to divert some whiskey for different purposes.
+If it was taxed at a later stage there was a risk not all the whiskey would be captured.
+The thinking was probably that with charcoal filtration some untaxed useable ethanol remained in the charcoal and also that taxing the liquor after filtration gave the opportunity to divert whiskey to escape a portion of the tax.

-The objection was not to rectification as such, which could be conducted by separate businesses so licensed, but to distillers performing the rectification once the whiskey had condensed from the last distillation.
-In essence the government was saying, registered distillers should distill and pay the full tax on what they produce.
-And rectifiers should rectify as a separate business.
+The objection was not to rectification as such, which could be conducted by separate businesses so licensed, but to distillers performing it once the whiskey had condensed from the last distillation.
+In essence, the government was saying, registered distillers should distill and pay the full tax on what they produce.
+And rectifiers should rectify the product as a separate business.

 As you see from the page linked, Representative Golladay – he was Jacob S. Golladay of Allensville, KY, argued that Robertson County whiskey needed charcoal filtration to become what its makers called “finished whiskey”.
 (Lincoln County whiskey was in the same category but it seems it had no ardent defender as did Roberston County whiskey).
-The tenor of Representative Golladay’s remarks was, RC whiskey needed to be charcoal-filtered because it was sold to the market straight from the filter.
-If you deprived distillers of the right to put the whiskey through the charcoal vats, you were putting them at a disadvantage.* New white whiskey was, in Golladay’s colourful words, something a dog wouldn’t drink.
+The tenor of Representative Golladay’s remarks was this: RC whiskey needed charcoal filtration because it was sold to customers straight from the filter.
+If you deprived distillers of the right to put the whiskey through the charcoal vats you were putting them at a business disadvantage.* New white whiskey was, in Golladay’s colourful words, something a dog wouldn’t drink.